Simplified Summer Skin Care

 Always Use SPF

 Never walk out the door without applying SPF first.
 Experts recommend a broad-spectrum sunscreen with a minimum SPF of 30 on any exposed skin.
-It’s especially important to use sunscreen on your face if you use a product that can make skin more sensitive, like a retinol or vitamin C product.
+It’s especially important to use sunscreen on your face if you use a product that can make skin more sensitive, like a retinol or a vitamin C product.
 Look for water-resistant sunscreens if you are going to be swimming or working up a sweat and reapply every three hours.
 Keep a travel size sunscreen in your purse, pocket, or car to make sure you always have some when you need it.

 Choose Lighter and Multi-Purpose Formulas